storyfeet/dugi_bialan/content/sign.md

 - dir(a,b) : Fingers pointing towards 'a', palm facing toward 'b'
 - circle(a,b): Move in directoin 'a', then 'b', then complete the circle.
 - on(a,b) : place # 'a' above 'b'
+- sides(a,b,distance) : Two actions 'a' and 'b', side by side.
 - half(action) : use one hand for two handed 'action'
 - both(action) : Do the same acton with both hands
+- tap(a?,b,ta?,tb?, repeat = 1) : actions 'a' and 'b' tap against each other at points 'ta', and tb', 'repeat' times.
+- rotate(shape,dir,point): rotate 'shape' to new 'dir' turning about 'point'.

 Radicals
 --------